My-Merch-And-Music/MERCH-token/media-kit.md

 $MERCH is a Solana-based utility token powering MMAM, a nonprofit platform for independent artists.
 No VC.
 No presale.
 Just real infrastructure and artist-first growth.

 ### 📌 Long Description
 MMAM (My Merch And Music) is a nonprofit platform built to support independent artists through affordable merch, weekly giveaways, and long-term venue and tech infrastructure.
-Powered by $MERCH — a fixed-supply token on Solana — MMAM reinvests all revenue back into creator growth via Nexus Capital Holdings.
+Powered by $MERCH, a fixed-supply token on Solana.
+MMAM reinvests all revenue back into creator growth via Nexus Capital Holdings.
 No private allocation.
 No hype.
 Just real use and future-facing development.

 ---